status-im/status-go/_docs/app-metrics.md

 2. acts as an audit layer: anyone who wishes to check the kind of data being captured, can do so by auditing just one file: https://github.com/status-im/status-go/blob/develop/appmetrics/validators.go

 ### Transmission and deletion
-Transmission happens over Waku, and as of now, all data will be deleted locally after transmission, however (in future) we might want to keep a copy of the data locally.
+Transmission happens over Waku, and as of now, all data is deleted locally after transmission, however (in the future) we might want to keep a copy of the data locally.
+If a batch is not transmitted within 7 days, data is deleted locally.

 ## Events